iredmail/docs/en_US/integrations/0-sogo-centos-6-mysql.md

 ## Create required SQL database

 SOGo will store some data (e.g. user preferences, sieve rules) in SQL database, so we need to create a database for it.
+Please login to SQL server as `root` user, then execute SQL commands below:

 ```
-$ mysql -u root -p

-mysql> CREATE DATABASE sogo CHARSET='UTF8';
+CREATE DATABASE sogo CHARSET='UTF8';
-mysql> GRANT ALL ON sogo.* TO sogo@localhost IDENTIFIED BY 'password';
+GRANT ALL ON sogo.* TO sogo@localhost IDENTIFIED BY 'password';

-mysql> GRANT SELECT ON vmail.mailbox TO sogo@localhost;
+GRANT SELECT ON vmail.mailbox TO sogo@localhost;

-mysql> CREATE VIEW sogo.users (c_uid, c_name, c_password, c_cn, mail, domain) AS SELECT username, username, password, name, username, domain FROM vmail.mailbox WHERE enablesogo=1 AND active=1;
+CREATE VIEW sogo.users (c_uid, c_name, c_password, c_cn, mail, domain) AS SELECT username, username, password, name, username, domain FROM vmail.mailbox WHERE enablesogo=1 AND active=1;
 ```

 !!! note

     * SOGo will create required SQL tables automatically, we don't need to import a SQL template file or create them manually.
-    * SQL column `mailbox.enablesogo` is available in iRedMail-0.9.5, if you don't have it, it's safe to remove this SQL condition (`enablesogo=1`).
+    * SQL column `mailbox.enablesogo` is available since iRedMail-0.9.5, if you don't have it, it's safe to remove this SQL condition (`enablesogo=1`).

 ## Configure SOGo